Sarah Gavron: Career

 Gavron began her film career making documentaries, a field that seemed "more accessible at that point," but kept returning to narrative filmmaking because of her desire to tell stories.

-Her first film, This Little Life (2003), is classified as a television drama with the plot surrounding a couple and their premature born child; Brick Lane (2007) is her second most recognized feature film, that is an adaptation of Monica Ali's novel Brick Lane, which encapsulates the life of a Bangladeshi, female immigrant living in London, U.K; Village at the End of the World (2012) which is a documentary that Sarah Gavron directed in a peninsula in Greenland; Her next film Suffragette (2015) is based in London of 1912 and tells the story of the Suffragette movement, specifically, the early twentieth century campaign of women's suffrage that centers on the lives of three women that take on fictitious names in the film, however represent non-fictional historical figures.
+Her first film, This Little Life (2003), is classified as a television drama, with the plot surrounding a couple and their premature born child; Brick Lane (2007) is her second most recognized feature film, that is an adaptation of Monica Ali's novel of the same name, which encapsulates the life of a Bangladeshi, female immigrant living in London, U.K; Village at the End of the World (2012) is a documentary that Gavron directed in a peninsula in Greenland.
+Her next film, Suffragette (2015), is set in London of 1912 and tells the story of the Suffragette movement, specifically, the lives of three women that take on fictitious names in the film, however represent non-fictional historical figures.

-In Brick Lane (2007) Gavron centers the female protagonist in "one of the most ethnically diverse neighborhoods in the United Kingdom."
+In Brick Lane (2007), Gavron centers on the female protagonist in "one of the most ethnically diverse neighborhoods in the United Kingdom."

 Suffragette (2015) is "this first major feature film to focus on the fight for women's suffrage”.
 The film conveys important themes regarding legal and social positions of women, wives and mothers in 1912.
 Gavron believes that the women's suffrage movement must be regarded as a "multi stranded, and complex story that is still unfolding."
 Gavron intended Suffragette to be telling of important moments in the past, but also relevant in present day.
-The film Suffragette (2015) was acquired by Focus Features (originally Relativity) in March 2015.
+Suffragette was acquired by Focus Features (originally Relativity) in March 2015.
 The film premiered at the 2015 Telluride Film Festival.

 Her most recent film, Rocks, premiered at the 2019 Toronto International Film Festival in the Platform Prize program.

+Favourite films

+In 2022, Gavron participated in the Sight & Sound film polls of that year.
+It is held every ten years to select the greatest films of all time, by asking contemporary directors to select ten films of their choice.